 Resources

-• They can only ever be created in the contract using the create keyword.
+• They can only ever be created in the contract using the create keyword

-• They are moved around using the <- operator.
+• They are moved around using the <- operator

 • Their type is prefixed with a @

-• They cannot be copied or lost
+• They cannot be copied or lost, and must be explicity stored somewhere or destroyed

 cadence